buckket/twtxt/README.rst

 A status should consist of up to 140 characters, longer status updates are technically possible but discouraged. twtxt will warn the user if a newly composed status update exceeds this limit, and it will also shorten incoming status updates by default.
 Also note that a status may not contain any control characters.

+Mentions are embedded within the text in either `@<source.nick source.url>` or `@<source.url>` format and should be expanded by the client, when rendering the tweets.
+The `source.url` is available to provide a way to discover new `twtxt.txt` files and distinguish between multiple users using the same nickname locally.
+The `source.url` can be interpreted as a TWTXT URI.

 Take a look at this example file:

 .. code::

-    2016-02-04T13:30+01	You can really go crazy here! ┐(ﾟ∀ﾟ)┌ 2016-02-01T11:00+01	This is just another example.
+    2016-02-04T13:30+01	You can really go crazy here! ┐(ﾟ∀ﾟ)┌ 2016-02-03T23:05+01	@<example http://example.org/twtxt.txt> welcome to twtxt!
+    2016-02-01T11:00+01	This is just another example.
     2015-12-12T12:00+01	Fiat lux!